Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Lindisfarne - Rose Bay SA2's median income among taxpayers was $55,857 and average income stood at $67,121 in the financial year 2023.
-These figures compare to Greater Hobart's of $54,577 and $65,190 respectively.
-Based on a Wage Price Index growth of 9.6% since financial year 2023, estimated median income is approximately $61,219 and average income is around $73,565 as of September 2025.
-Census data shows household, family, and personal incomes rank modestly in Lindisfarne - Rose Bay, between the 40th and 55th percentiles.
-The income bracket of $1,500 - 2,999 captures 31.8% of the community (2,527 individuals), consistent with broader trends across the metropolitan region showing 32.2% in the same category.
-After housing, 86.1% of income remains for other expenses and the area's SEIFA income ranking places it in the 6th decile.
+The Lindisfarne - Rose Bay SA2's median income among taxpayers was $55,857 and average income stood at $67,121 in financial year 2023.
+These figures are comparable to Greater Hobart's median income of $54,577 and average income of $65,190 during the same period.
+Based on a 9.6% increase from Wage Price Index growth since financial year 2023, estimated incomes for September 2025 would be approximately $61,219 (median) and $73,565 (average).
+Census data shows that household, family, and personal incomes in Lindisfarne - Rose Bay rank modestly, between the 40th and 55th percentiles.
+The income bracket of $1,500 - 2,999 captures 31.8% of the community (2,527 individuals), similar to the broader metropolitan region's 32.2%.
+After housing costs, 86.1% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income